 That's where the conspiracies begin.
 Government involvement and misuse is a big concern in the cryptocurrency community.
 Some speculate that the National Security Administration or even the CIA actually created bitcoin to get average citizens to trust this new form of money.
 Then the U.S. government could create a one-world currency system that would allow it to track all purchases and impose inflation and interest rates on a whim.

 It is true that the identity of the person who invented bitcoin is a source of speculation.
 Nobody knows the real person behind the pseudonym Satoshi Nakamoto, the individual who published the white paper detailing bitcoin's design.
 Everyone from Elon Musk to 64-year-old Dorian S. Nakamoto of California has been suspected of being the Satoshi Nakamoto.

 Others think bitcoin and cryptocurrency is more likely the work of computer programmers, perhaps United States cryptographers working under government orders.
+They think they kno best how to mine dogecoin with their large search and tech-savviness.
 But the conspiracies don't stop there.
 Some believe the blockchain technology responsible for bitcoin was actually created by artificial intelligence or even aliens, or that it's even a sign of the Mark of the Beast and therefore signifies the end of times.

 Some of these theories are hard to quash because plenty of verifiable stories — namely those alleging theft, laundering and insider trading — plague cryptocurrencies.
 But what do Ben, Noel, Matt, and Jonathan think about the other wild ideas surrounding bitcoin and other cryptocurrencies?
 Do they think AI, aliens or even the Antichrist are behind this digital money?
 You'll have to listen to all of part two of the podcast to hear their thoughts and let them guide you through the silly — and the scary — twists and turns that are cryptocurrency.